thjbdvlt/underlowne.nvim/README.md

 and then a paragraph about singing birds.
 ```

-there are actually two arrays of chars. the first one is the chars that must be _used_ as underlining chars, and the second is the chars that must be _recognized_ as underlining chars. so one can map something like:
+there are actually two arrays of chars. the first one is the chars that must be _used_ as underlining chars, and the second one (which is optional) is the chars that must only be _recognized_ as underlining chars. so one can map something like:

 ```lua
 vim.api.nvim_set_keymap(